Electronics, GPIO, and Sensors

 - optional fan or relay output

-That one build teaches wiring, buses, software structure, services, and UI.
+That one build teaches wiring, buses, software structure, services, and UI in a single project.